s0/teaching-resources/python/space_shooter/lesson/index.md

     import pygame
     import sys

-These first two lines tell python that we want to need to use some extra cod from outside of our `game.py` file.
+These first two lines tell python that we want to use some extra code from outside of our `game.py` file.
 In particular we want to use `pygame` and `sys` at the moment.
 These are called `modules`.

 We are going to use the `pygame` module a lot in this project.